- Credit continues to perform well amid a ‘risk-on’ backdrop

 |RBA Cash Rate||0.01||0.02||0.15||0.28|

-^Inception date for EMAX was 22 November 2019 and inception date for the underlying Daintree High Income Trust was 1 November 2018.
-Excess Return since inception is measured on the Daintree High Income Trust.
+^ Inception date for ECOR was 22 November 2019 and inception date for the underlying Daintree Core Income Trust was 1 July 2017.
+Excess Return since inception is measured on the Daintree Trust.
 Performance shown above are net of fees.
-To give a long-term view of the fund performance in the asset class, we have shown the returns of the Daintree High Income Trust.
+To give a long-term view of the fund performance in the asset class, we have shown the returns of the Daintree Core Income Trust.
 The Trust has identical investments.
 Fund returns are calculated using net asset value per unit of the underlying fund at the start and end of the specified period and do not reflect the brokerage or the bid/ask spread that investors incur when buying and selling units on the exchange.
 Past performance is not a reliable indicator of future performance

-EMAX is an absolute return bond strategy.
-The Fund is not constrained by any traditional fixed income index, which provides us the flexibility to seek out the best risk adjusted returns available across regions, sectors and securities.
+ECOR is an absolute return, cash plus, investment grade bond strategy.
+ECOR is not constrained by any traditional fixed income index, which provides us the flexibility to seek out the best risk adjusted returns available across regions, sectors and securities.

-EMAX aims to provide investors with a monthly income stream over the medium term by investing in a diversified portfolio of credit fixed income securities and cash that exceeds the RBA Cash Rate (after fees) by 3-4% over a market cycle.
+The aim of ECOR is to provide a steady stream of income and capital stability over the medium term by investing in a diversified portfolio of fixed income securities and cash.
+ECOR seeks to produce a return (net of fees) that exceeds the RBA Cash Rate by 1.50-2.00% p.a. within a cycle.